 From worrying symptoms to overwhelming stress, coping with a life-limiting illness can easily interfere with what matters most.
 As experts in managing pain, symptoms, and practical details, our hospice homecare team helps patients and families focus on their time together and get back to what’s important.
 In addition to attending to your family’s practical and physical needs, our trained specialists help you navigate any emotional and spiritual concerns that may arise in the face of a life-limiting illness.

-We’re here to help you and your family find the answers, options, care and solutions we’ve helped so many others find.
+At Delaware Hospice, we’re here to help you and your family find the answers, options, and solutions we’ve helped so many others find.

-- Delaware Hospice Medical Director: Consults with your primary physician, oversees the care plan and may also serve as the attending physician if necessary.
+- Medical Director: Consults with your primary physician, oversees your care plan, and, if necessary, may serve as your attending physician.

-- Registered Nurses: Manages your loved one’s care plan, let’s you know what to expect and provides answers to your questions.
+- Registered Nurse: Acts as your primary point of contact, conducts weekly medical assessments, manages your loved one’s care plan, lets you know what to expect, and answers your questions.